Euphorbia oblongata

 Euphorbia oblongata is a species of flowering plant in the family Euphorbiaceae.
 It is a spurge known by the common names Balkan spurge, eggleaf spurge and oblong spurge.
 It is native to Eurasia but can be found elsewhere as a weedy introduced species.
-This is a hairy perennial herb growing to maximum heights of just over half a metre.
-It has oval-shaped or narrow leaves with finely toothed edges which are 4 to 6 centimetres long.
+This is a hairy perennial herb growing to maximum heights of just over 0.5 m.
+It has oval-shaped or narrow leaves with finely toothed edges which are 4 to 6 cm long.
 The foliage is green to yellow-green.
 The inflorescences hold tiny glandular flowers.
 The fruit is a spherical capsule about half a centimetre long which contains smooth brown seeds.